 The Inter-American Commission on Human Rights has a wide scope of activity.
 It is authorized to receive individual complaints charging violations of both the American Declaration and the American Convention.
 A collection of the commission's decision's, excerpted from the annual report, is now available on the Commission's website.

 The Commission also carries out country studies and thematic reports.
 An example of the former is the 2016 report, Situation of Human Rights in Guatemala.

 An example of the latter is the 2016 report, Violence, Children and Organized Crime.
 In addition, the Commission has created special "rapporteurships".
 An example is the Rapporteur for the Rights of Indigenous Peoples.

 The Inter-American Court of Human Rights is a true judicial body, comparable to its European counterpart, although it does not have the same caseload.
 The Court publishes its decisions in two main series: Series A- Advisory Opinions and Series C- Decisions and Judgments.
 The Court also publishes decisions in two series that do not have letters: Provisional Measures and Monitoring of Compliance with Judgments.
 It should be noted that the Court's decisions are available for a time only in a language other than English (Spanish or Portuguese), although the pace of translation has improved a lot.
 A comprehensive collection of the Court's judicial decisions is available on the Court's website.

 The secondary literature in English on the Inter-American human rights system is rather sparse.

-The English-language law review literature (with a smattering of Spanish and French) on the Inter-American system can be found using the standard law review indexes, as well as the Index to Foreign Legal Periodicals.
+The English-language law review literature on the Inter-American system can be found using the standard law review indexes, as well as the Index to Foreign Legal Periodicals.